tekknolagi/tekknolagi.github.com/index.md

 * I once biked across Germany (Tübingen to Puttgarden).
 * I walked the entire [Walking City Trail](https://www.bostontrails.org/) in one day.
 It took 10 hours of moving time and 2 hours of eating time.
+* I used to sell bread on the Internet.